r-token/the-golden-hurricast/src/pages/2022-09-02-davis-brin-dane-evans/index.md

 <br />

 Of course, I'm talking about Dane Evans.
-TU quarterback from 2013-2016 who set AAC records and led Tulsa to a 10-3 season in his senior season.
+The TU quarterback from 2013-2016 who set AAC records and led Tulsa to a 10-3 season in his senior season.
 Dane Evans is a name that carries a lot of weight around Tulsa because of the success that he and the team had during his tenure.
 But, what you may not recall right off the bat is that his first full season as a starter wasn't anything special.
 Let's look at his 2014 stat line.

 <br />